alexbelgium/hassio-addons/scrutiny/README.md

 Webui can be found at <http://your-ip:8080>, or through Ingress.
 It automatically mounts all local drives.

+Enable full access only if you are booting from usb.
+SMART access should work without full access in all other scenarios.

 ```yaml
 GUID: user
 GPID: user